School Therapy Dogs

 “The presence of a dog in an educational setting seems to support concentration, attention, motivation, and relaxation reflecting reduction of high stress levels which inhibit effective learning and performance”.

-We already have successful partnerships with 6 schools in Devon, with more wishing to join our programme.
+We already have successful partnerships with more than several schools in Devon, with more wishing to join our programme.

-The majority of our schools have their own full time dedicated Therapy Dog.
+The majority of our schools have their own full time dedicated Therapy Dog and some have visits from our Community School Dogs.

 If your school is unable to commit to your own dedicated Therapy Dog, Bale's Buddies can offer hourly or daily Animal Assisted Therapy Sessions.